Michigan Form 4884 (Michigan Pension Schedule)

 Michigan offers qualifying taxpayers a subtraction from their state income for "Retirement Benefits that are Exempt from Michigan Income Tax".
 Refer to the following to help you determine if you qualify for this subtraction:

-Also refer to following Knowledge Base article for more information on subtractions from income by clicking here.
+Also refer to following Knowledge Base article by clicking here.

 To locate this section within your TaxSlayer account, select State Section from the black navigation bar followed by Enter Myself>>>Subtractions from Income.